SpikePingpong: Spike Vision-based Fast-Slow Pingpong Robot System

 \subsection{Vision System}

 The vision system comprises three cameras, each dedicated to different tasks:

-\begin{itemize} \item \textbf{High-Speed Camera}: Spike M1K40-H2-Gen3 with a resolution of 1000×1000 and a maximum frame rate of 20,000 fps.
-In our experiments, we set a step size of 200, saving 100 images per second, specifically designed to capture the instantaneous contact between the ball and the paddle, providing high temporal resolution image data for stroke analysis.
+\begin{itemize} \item \textbf{High-Frequency Camera}: Spike M1K40-H2-Gen3 with a resolution of 1000×1000 and a maximum frame rate of 20,000 fps.
+The device is specifically configured to capture the instantaneous contact between the ball and the paddle, ensuring high temporal resolution image data for detailed stroke analysis.

 \item \textbf{Depth Camera}: Intel RealSense D455 with a resolution of 640×480 and a frame rate of 60Hz.
 This camera is calibrated using ArUco markers and employs YOLO~\citep{Bubbliiiing_YOLOv4Tiny_PyTorch} model for ball detection.
 The system transforms detected pixel coordinates into world coordinates through intrinsic and extrinsic parameters, enabling real-time tracking of the ball's position.